 These are just a few of the groups, denominations, and organizations with which we have strong ties.

-A progressive voice in Baptist life, the Alliance represents many voices of Christians seeking to respond to the continuing call of God in a rapidly changing world.
-The Alliance offers a theological home to all, works in partnership and seeks to always do God's justice in the world.
+A progressive voice in Baptist life, the Alliance of Baptists represents many voices of Christians seeking to respond to the continuing call of God in a rapidly changing world.
+The Alliance offers a theological home to all, works in partnership and seeks to always do God’s justice in the world.